 They mostly range on the lower end, which is perfect for anyone looking to get into the digital business industry.

-The way they sell sites is also a little different from the way other platforms work.
+The way they sell websites is also a little different from the way other platforms work.
 Many of the listings at Motion Invest are Dutch Auctions.

 This means they list the website at the starting price and then the price gradually decreases over a set time.
 Whoever buys the website first wins the deal It’s like a normal auction, but in reverse.

 For sellers, you get a few different options.
-You can sell your site directly to Motion Invest and they won’t charge you any fees.
+You can sell sites directly to Motion Invest and they won’t charge you any fees.

 However, if you want to list your site in their marketplace, you only pay a success fee of 15% for listings above $20,000 and 20% for listings below.Visit Motion Invest Here